 The year 2013 witnessed a new wave of attacks against community human rights defenders.
 According to the UN Special Rapporteur on the situation of human rights defenders, Margaret Sekaggya, the human rights defenders who address environmental and land issues are among those at greatest risk of rights violations.
-At the same time, Sekaggya to attacks reported against community On the Isthmus of Tehuantepec, wind farms have faced the resistance of the noted that Mexico was one of the countries to which she had issued the highest number of communications in response communities and indigenous people who have united in the public assemblies.
+At the same time, Sekaggya noted that Mexico was one of the countries to which she had issued the highest number of communications in response to attacks reported against community HRDs.

+On the Isthmus of Tehuantepec, wind farms have faced the resistance of the communities and indigenous people who have united in the public assemblies.
 The community HRDs have demanded their right to self-determination, and to choose their own, inclusive development model.
-Members of the Assembly of Indigenous People of the Isthmus of Tehuantepec in Defense of Land and Territory (Asamblea de Pueblos Indígenas del Istmo de Tehuantepec en Defensa de la Tierra y el Territorio.
-APIITDTT) have reported acts of aggression by State and non-State actors.
+Members of the Assembly of Indigenous People of the Isthmus of Tehuantepec in Defense of Land and Territory (Asamblea de Pueblos Indígenas del Istmo de Tehuantepec en Defensa de la Tierra y el Territorio, APIITDTT) have reported acts of aggression by State and non-State actors.
 In June 2013, Héctor Regalado - an opponent of the wind farm Bii Hioxho - was murdered.
-Also particularly worrying are the accusations of violence leveled at the Auxiliary Bank, Industrial and Commercial Police (Policía Auxiliar, Bancaria, Industrial y Comercial, PABIC)16, a branch of the Oaxacan police force which also offers private security services to some companies operating in the Isthmus.
+Also particularly worrying are the accusations of violence leveled at the Auxiliary Bank, Industrial and Commercial Police (Policía Auxiliar, Bancaria, Industrial y Comercial, PABIC), a branch of the Oaxacan police force which also offers private security services to some companies operating in the lsthmus.

-Because of this context of violent.
-PBI activated its support network and achieved positive results.
+Because of this context of violent, PBI activated its support network and achieved positive results.
 The World Organisation Against Torture (OMCT), the FIDH and the Robert F Kennedy Center for Justice and Human Rights made pronouncements, urging President Peña Nieto and Governor Gabino Cué to take immediate action for the protection of men and women community HRDs.
-Member of European Parliament Willy Meyer asked a question in parliament as to how the European Union (EU) Guidelines on Human Rights Defenders could be implemented in regard to HRDs in Oaxaca, and US Congressman Sam Farr expressed his concern for the situation to the Department of State, and received a reply highlight the United States' commitment to human to accompany EDUCA, an organization which offers guidance to indigenous organizations and communities about defending their rights.
-PBI conducted the first accompaniment to the Regional Forum on Mining and its Impacts in Indigenous Communities in Magdalena Teitipac.
-EDUCA, as part of its work to make community processes visible, accompanies community HRDs in legitimate resistance to large-scale development projects which have serious impacts on their economic, social and cultural rights.
+Member of European Parliament Willy Meyer asked a question in parliament as to how the European Union (EU) Guidelines on Human Rights Defenders could be implemented in regard to HRDs in Oaxaca, and US Congressman Sam Farr expressed his concern for the situation to the Department of State, and received a reply highlight the United States' commitment to human riahts.